2026 Iowa elections: Legislature

-All of Iowa's four seats in the United States House of Representatives are up for election in 2026.
-Two of the seats are extremely competitive, Iowa's 1st and 3rd Congressional districts.
-Iowa's 2nd Congressional district, represented by the aforementioned Hinson, is also slightly competitive, and could be competitive in 2026 due to Hinson's retirement.
-Iowa's 4th Congressional district is a safe Republican seat, even with the aforementioned Feenstra retiring to run for Governor.

-In 2018, the last Republican president midterm year, Democrats won 3 of these 4 seats, and almost came close to taking them all.
-So these seats have the potential to flip in 2026.

 Iowa General Assembly

 Republicans have a supermajority in the state house, and a majority in the state senate.
 All 100 of the state house seats are up for election in 2026, while 25 (half) of the state senate seats are.
 Democrats might be able to gain seats if Iowa swings to the left in the midterms, like it has before.